TamsinHuggins/chord_scraping_2/README.md

 ### 3D representation of chord embeddings

 The tensorflow model created a 128-dimension vector to describe each chord based on context (which chords are common neighbors to the chord).
 This was dimenstionality-reduced to 3 dimensions such that it could be visualised (below).
-In theory, distance in the 3D space relates to chord similarity.
-Chords that are closer in the 3D space are more similar than those further away.
+In theory, distance in the 3D space relates to chord similarity: chords that are closer in the 3D space are more similar than those further away.
+Over 1000 chords are characterized, a handful of which are visualised below.

 ![image](https://github.com/TamsinHuggins/pop-chord-analysis-ultimateguitar/assets/32196191/f126a7ca-5e09-49dc-ad84-37c6b272e832)